akiomiyao/ped/README.md

 - At first, set up reference data is required.
   % perl mkref.pl reference
   For example,
   % perl mkref.pl WBcel235
+  or
+  % qsub -v target=WBcel235 mkref.pl
   Directory WBcel235 for reference of *Caenorhabditis elegans* WBcel235 will be created.
-  If run without argument, suported reference will be listed.
+  If run without argument, help and suported reference will be listed.
   If you want to new reference, add the reference information to config file.
   Format is described in the comment in config file.
+  To make reference of human,
+  % perl mkref.pl hg38
+  It takes two days, because hg38 is huge.
+- Otherwize,
+  % perl mkref.pl reference fasta_file_name
+  For example,
+  % mkdir IRGSP1.0
+  % cp somewhere/IRGSP-1.0_genome.fasta.gz IRGSP1.0
+  % perl mkref.pl IRGSP1.0  IRGSP-1.0_genome.fasta.gz
+  or
+  % qsub -v target=IRGSP1.0,file=IRGSP-1.0_genome.fasta.gz mkref.pl
 - If you want to analyze public data in SRA.
   % perl download.pl accession
   For example,